Mbonigabay/employee-mis-awesomity/README.md

 ## Running the application locally

-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.arc.sbtest.SBtemplateApplication` class from your IDE.

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)
 - Open Command Prompt and Change directory (cd) to folder containing pom.xml